stephengold/Minie/README.md

     + understands attachments
     + highly configurable, with many options for bone mass, center, and shape
     + apply inverse-kinematic controllers and joints
- + Soft-body simulation based on `btSoftBody` and `btSoftRigidDynamicsWorld`.
+ + Soft-body simulation based on `btSoftBody` and `btSoftRigidDynamicsWorld`
  + `MultiSphere` collision shapes based on `btMultiSphereShape`
  + `EmptyShape` collision shapes based on `btEmptyShape`
  + debugging aids:
     + dump the contents of a `BulletAppState` or `PhysicsSpace`
     + customize debug material per collision object
-    + visualize the local axes, bounding box, and/or CCD swept sphere of collision objects
+    + visualize the local axes, bounding boxes, and/or CCD swept spheres of collision objects
     + visualize physics in multiple viewports
     + optional high-resolution debug meshes for convex shapes
-    + options to generate debug meshes that include normals (for shading)
+    + options to generate debug meshes that include normals (for shading) and/or texture coordinates (for texturing)
  + all joints, shapes, and collision objects implement the `JmeCloneable` and `Comparable` interfaces
  + enable/disable a joint